ndow33/natedow.github.io/_posts/2020-02-27-The-goldrush-continues.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~ndow33/32/#/" height="750" width="150%"></iframe>

 This visualization shows the relationship between open rates and reply rates through a metric I call the "true" reply rate.
-This metric shows how likely a prospect is to reply to an email given they have opened it.
+It shows how likely a prospect is to reply to an email given they have opened it.
 The blue line that goes across the graph represents the average true reply rate across all sequences.
+This is a feature that I engineered using the data from the total opens and replies for each sequence.

 ## Insights

+The insights gained from this graph are similar to those gained from the previous scatter-plot: sequences that have a low true reply rate are sequences that could probably use some adjustments in their messaging while those with a high true reply rate can be used as models for other sequences.

 ## Thanks!

 Well, that’s all I have for now.
 I appreciate you taking the time to read through this post!
 If you have any questions or just want to connect, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nathan-dow-42a846148/)!
-To see other visualizations that I'll be sharing with my team for other sequence related insights, click [here](https://ndow33.github.io/2020-03-07-Sequence-visualizations/).